Gethe/wow-ui-source/README.markdown

 benefits from spell haste, but the individual ticks cannot be critical effects.

+      * Malfurion's Gift now reduces the cooldown of Tranquility by 2.5/5 minutes.

   * Glyphs

     * Glyph of Rake is now Glyph of Pounce, which increases the range of Pounce by 3 yards.

+  * Druid Bug Fixes

+    * The troll druid models for Flight Form and Swift Flight Form has slimmed down to be more in scale with other druid flight forms.

 **[Hunters][6]**